akashdeep931/akashdeep931/README.md

 - Seeking for a Junior Software Developer role 🕰️👨🏽‍💼

-- I like gaming, learning, coding, and specially, crafting new things ♥️🎉💼
+- I like gaming, learning, solving katas, and specially, crafting new things ♥️🎉💼